Tennu/tennu/readme.md

     "!hi !bye": talk_listener
 })
 ```

-If the first character is an '!', then the event is a user command.
+If the first character of the event is an '!', then is is a user command.
 Otherwise,
 it is an irc event being listened too.
 If multiple events share the same
 listener, you can seperate them with a space.
-If you have multiple listeners
+If there are multiple listeners
 you want to listen to, you can pass an object where the property names are the
 events to listen to and the property values are the listeners.

-Listeners have their 'this' value set to the Tennu object, and are passed either
-a message or command object.
+Listeners are passed either a message or command object.

 ### Message ###

 Messages are passed by irc events.

+Messages are immutable, as are their args.
+Make sure to copy the args array before trying to manipulate it.

 Messages have the following fields.
 Those that have a list of event types are
 only set by messages of that type.